-Table 5.
+Table 6.
 Performance

-Option Description Specifies whether the process will have one or all cores enabled.
+Option Description Multi Core Support Specifies whether the process will have one or all cores enabled.
 The performance of some applications will improve with the additional cores.

-Multi Core Support

-All - Enabled by default

-• 1

-• 2

-Intel® SpeedStep TM Allows you to enable or disable the Intel SpeedStep mode of the processor.
+All - Enabled by default 1 2 Intel ® SpeedStepTM Allows you to enable or disable the Intel SpeedStep mode of the processor.
 This option is enabled by default.
 C States Control Allows you to enable or disable the additional processor sleep states.
 This option is enabled by default.

-Option Description Allows you to enable or disable Intel TurboBoost mode of the processor.
-Description Intel® TurboBoost TM Disabled - Does not allow the TurboBoost driver to increase the performance state of the processor above the standard performance. • Enabled - Allows the Intel TurboBoost driver to increase the performance of the CPU or graphics processor.
-Hyper-Thread Control Allows you to enable or disable the Hyper-Threading technology.
+Intel® TurboBoostTM Allows you to enable or disable Intel TurboBoost mode of the processor.
+Disabled - Does not allow the TurboBoost driver to increase the performance state of the processor above the standard performance.
+Enabled - Allows the Intel TurboBoost driver to increase the performance of the CPU or graphics processor.

+Option Description Hyper-Thread Control Allows you to enable or disable the Hyper-Threading technology.
 This option is disabled by default.

-Table 6.
+Table 7.
 Power Management

-Option Description AC Recovery Specifies how the computer will respond when AC power is applied after a AC power loss.
+Option Description AC Recovery Specifies how the computer will respond when AC power is applied after an AC power loss.
 You can set the AC Recovery to: Power Off (default) Power On Last Power State Auto On Time This option sets the time of the day when you would like the system to turn on automatically.
 Time is kept in standard 12-hour format (hour:minutes:seconds).
-The startup time can be changed by typing the values in the time and A.M./P.M. fields. • Disabled - The system will not automatically power up.
-Every Day - The system will power up every day at the time you specified above.
-Weekdays - The system will power up Monday through Friday at the time you specified above.
-Select Days - The system will power up on days selected above at the time you specified above.
+The startup time can be changed by typing the values in the time and A.M./P.M. fields. • Disabled - The system will not automatically power up. • Every Day - The system will power up every day at the time you specified above .
+Weekdays - The system will power up Monday through Friday at the time you specified above. • Select Days - The system will power up on days selected above at the time you specified above.
 NOTE: This feature does not work if you turn off your computer using the switch on a power strip or surge protector or if Auto Power is set to disabled .
-Deep Sleep Control Allows you to define the controls when Deep Sleep is enabled. • Disabled Enabled in S5 only • Enabled in S4 and S5 This option is disabled by default.
+Deep Sleep Control Allows you to define the controls when Deep Sleep is enabled.
+Disabled Enabled in S5 only Enabled in S4 and S5 This option is disabled by default.
 Fan Control Override Controls the speed of the system fan.
 This option is disabled by default.
 NOTE: When enabled, the fan runs at full speed.
 USB Wake Support This option allows you to enable USB devices to wake the computer from standby. • Enable USB Wake Support - This option is disabled by default.
 Wake on LAN This option allows the computer to power up from the off state when triggered by a special LAN signal.
 Wake-up from the Standby state is unaffected by this setting and must be enabled in the operating system.
 This feature only works when the computer is connected to AC power supply.

-Option Description Disabled - Does not allow the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN. • LAN Only - Allows the system to be powered on by special LAN signals.
-This option is Disabled by default.
+The options differ based on the form factor.
+Disabled - Does not allow the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN.
+LAN Only - Allows the system to be powered on by special LAN signals.
+WLAN Only - Allows the system to be powered on by special WLAN signals.
+(For Ultra Small Form Factor only)

+Option Description LAN or WLAN - Allows the system to be powered on by special LAN or WLAN signals.
+(For Ultra Small Form Factor only) This option is Disabled by default.
 Block Sleep This option lets you block entering to sleep (S3 state) in operating system environment. • Block Sleep (S3 state) - This option is disabled by default.

-Table 7.
+Table 8.
 POST Behavior